-You can will find Soks at the St Barnabas Church for Christmas in the Country.
+You can find Ellen and Ralph at St Barnabas Church for Christmas in the Country every year.

 I am a South Georgia girl that ended up in Indianola , Wa, via Cincinnati, Ohio.
 My husband, Matthew, and I are gob smacked, everyday, by the beauty of the Pacific North West!
 We've been here for 8 years and it never gets old.